emanking203/King-Emily-Portfolio/final_project_part2.md

 1. I did not know already know this information, but I assumed something like this was the reality.

-2. I am interested in know more about the underlying cause of this issue.
+2. I am interested in knowing more about the underlying cause of this issue.
 Is it because orchestras mostly choose music from a time when women weren't allowed to be composers?

 3. My main question is, when were the most frequently played compositions written?
 Are they all from a certain era?